petr-tik/income_calc/progress_report.md

+## 17/11

+Expanded the download_stock script - now has 2 use cases -
+1. download all stock data for default stocks
+2. Append a new stock info to the current file

+Refactored procedural code into another function, which creates a URL to query yahoo finance.

+Added docstrings and general infromation about code

 ## 14/11

 Thinking about communicating between python and C processes with a socket.
 Might be an overkill, but lighter than messing around and embedding a python interpreter into the C runtime.
 Also, should refactor the main.
 The struct is initialised with "" as stock quote and 0 for number of shares, the tax for that is the same everywhere.
 Rework the ideas from 17/8.